 Shoe sizing systems vary significantly across different countries and regions.
 Understanding these differences is crucial for finding the perfect fit when shopping internationally or online.
+Our converter uses standardized international formulas verified against ISO standards.

 US sizes differ for men and women.
 Women's sizes are typically 1.5-2 sizes larger than men's for the same foot length.
 Based on the Brannock Device measurement system.